 - Students taking non-TGS graduate classes in the School of Education and Social Policy, McCormick School of Engineering, Bienen School of Music, School of Communication, or taking undergraduate classes may register using CAESAR by obtaining a permission number from the program offering the class.

-- Registration for classes in other schools, including Kellogg School of Management, School of Professional Studies, and the Law School are handled through the respective schools' registrars.
+- Registration for classes in other schools, including Kellogg School of Management and School of Professional Studies, are handled through the respective schools' registrars.
 To request enrollments in other schools, students should contact Student Services.

 - Registration changes are permitted during the add/drop period, as published in the University's academic calendar.
 Students who fail to register for a fall, winter, or spring quarter will be automatically discontinued and must apply for readmission.